History of automation: from self-moving chariots to business applications

 Future of work

 The history of automation, despite a few bumps along the way, is a history of success.
-It continues to evolve, providing us with more innovative AI solutions.
+It continues to evolve, providing us with more innovative AI solutions, such as GPT-4.
 Technology has finally reached the point in the automation timeline where it’s simply cheaper, faster, and more reliable to have mundane tasks completed via automated tools.

 But how can you get the most out of automation?